mvolkmann/blog/src/zig.md

 ## CLEANUP EVERYTHING BELOW HERE!

+Supposedly Zig has destructuring, but only from indexables like tuples.

 Can create a slice from an array, another slice, or a. multi-pointer (define).

 Can functions be defined like this?